 TataLog By Harish Bhat – Book Review

-TataLog a small storybook that tells you bedtime stories from Tata Kingdom, a corporate estate that is as perfect as one can get and where every one is more often than not, good and happy.
-There are villains inside or outside the kingdom, but in the end good always wins over evil.
-Sometimes there is a hidden treasure to be discovered and there are hurdles that the hero has to cross, sometimes it is the higher mountains that have to be conquered and flag to be hoisted there, sometimes it is the pride that is stake, sometimes the plight of a section of society has to be taken care of.
+TataLog a small storybook that tells you bedtime stories from the Tata Kingdom, a corporate estate that is as perfect as one can get and where everyone is more often than not, good and happy.
+There are villains inside or outside the kingdom.
+But in the end, good always wins over evil.
+Sometimes there is a hidden treasure to be discovered.
+And there are hurdles that the hero has to cross.
+Sometimes it is the higher mountains that have to be conquered and flag to be hoisted there.
+Sometimes it is the pride that is at stake, sometimes the plight of a section of society has to be taken care of.
 Like a perfect kingdom everyone is working with each other and for each other.

 Now we do know that there is nothing like a perfect world, the author also agrees.
 But he somewhere makes you feel so as you read his short and sweet stories about eight different Tata companies.

 For each of the story, Bhat tries to showcase a different aspect of the DNA of Tata companies.
 Tata Motors story showcases working on the first Indian car.
 And an angle of national pride.
 Tata Chemicals work on community building in Gujarat demonstrates community engagement of the company.
 Tata Finance’s dealing with the fraud says all is not well always, but intentions are always well.
 Tanishq story talks about building up a brand in a space that was pretty much unorganized.
 And difficult to break into.
 Global mindset and ambition are displayed through Tata Tea story.
 Eye for diversity and concern for women is projected through Second Career for Intelligent women initiative.
 Focus on quality talks through the story of Tata Steel and its run up to Deming prize.
 A well-rounded book that highlights some trait of the Tata companies mentioned in the book.